ntjson2/no_idea_AI/README.md

 # no_idea_AI
-Alex, Dalton and Nathans AI
+Alex, Luke, Haydon and Nathans AI

 - Specification
 --   Purpose: The purpose of this service to have users create an account, log in and generate phrases and save the seed (original phrase)